-HB 1180 requires that any county with a population greater than 70,000 must move to a five-commissioner set-up, and at least three of the five commissioners must be elected by just by the voters in their district.
+HB 1180 would have required that any county with a population greater than 70,000 must move to a five-commissioner set-up, and at least three of the five commissioners must be elected by just by the voters in their district.
 Colorado statute already allows for either a referred or initiated measure to accomplish this change at the county level.
 A move to five commissioners can also be accomplished currently through the adoption of a county home rule charter.
-Commissioners are concerned about the significant unfunded mandate this would place on their counties as well as the fact that the legislation does not allow local voters the opportunity to decide for themselves how their county government should be structured.
-CCI has prepared a fact sheet on the bill, which can be found here.
+Commissioners were concerned about the significant unfunded mandate this would have placed on their counties as well as the fact that the legislation did not allow local voters the opportunity to decide for themselves how their county government should be structured.
+The bill was postponed indefinitely in the House State Affairs Committee.

-Sponsors: Rep. Marshall, Sen. Priola
+Sponsors: Rep. Marshall and Sen. Priola